BlockchainCommons/developer-web-site/_pages/envelope-usecases-software.md

 Casey's plan for bootstrapping the validation of Blockchain Everyday's Gordian Envelope should be sufficient for most users of the software.
 However, Blockchain Everyday soon discovers that there are corporations that aren't willing to use the software based solely on the public-key-infrastructure (PKI) information derived from individual GitHub accounts.
 They want the validation of a company that they can look up in Dun & Bradstreet.

-Blockchain Everyday doesn't want to reissue the existing release information, but Gordian Envelopes can be repackaged by any holder.
+Blockchain Everyday doesn't want to reissue the existing release information, but envelopes can be repackaged by any holder.
 That allows Blockchain Everyday to take the release information that Casey registered with GitHub, add more data, sign it themselves, and then publish it through their own website.
-Similarly, if users of Gordian Envelope were incorporating the software into software libraries _they too_ could repackage either Casey or Blockchain Everyday's Envelope and add their own seal to it before passing it on their customers!
-(It's Envelopes all the way down.)
+Similarly, if users of Gordian Envelope were incorporating the software into software libraries _they too_ could repackage either Casey or Blockchain Everyday's envelope and add their own seal to it before passing it on their customers!
+(It's envelopes all the way down.)

-Blockchain Everday initially produces an Envelope containing their information:
+Blockchain Everday initially produces an envelope containing their information:
 ```
 "Blockchain Everyday" [
     "dunsID": "000000000"